4:15pm

 Florida marks a break in several important respects from earlier contests in Iowa, New Hampshire and South Carolina.

-Florida is also the first state to allow only registered Republican voters to participate in its nominating contest.
+Florida was the first state to allow only registered Republican voters to participate in its nominating contest.
 It's also the first "winner take all" state, allocating all of its delegates to the national GOP convention to the primary winner (although that decision may well be challenged further down the road).

 Attention quickly will shift to caucuses on Saturday in Nevada and Maine.
 Romney easily won Nevada's first-in-the-West caucuses in 2008 and his momentum out of Florida should give him a boost there.